 The difference between VantageScore 3.0 and FICO

-Everyone knows FICO because it is a company used by lenders and banks for years.
+Everyone knows FICO because it has been a company used by lenders and banks for years.
 Many companies have been looking for their differences to consider VantageScore 3.0 for their credit scores.

-One of the most relevant points is the comparison of the credit rating models; among the main differences found are:
+One of the most relevant points is the comparison of the credit rating models; among the main differences found are the following:

-- The speed of scoring: in VantageScore 3.0, they make the credit score in the following two months in which the credit is opened; on the contrary, FICO needs six months for it
+- The speed of scoring: in VantageScore 3.0, they make the credit score in the following two months when the credit is opened; however, FICO needs six months for it.

 The differences between each are small, so the results of the two scores may be similar.